- Amazon Prime may fail to work if you're accessing it from behind a VPN.

 Some issues that arise when Amazon Prime Virtual Private Network is not working include constant disconnections, DNS leaks, and other errors that may arise from proxies, or user information, among others.

-This article looks at the possible causes or errors you can encounter when Amazon Prime VPN is not working, and how to resolve these issues.
+This article looks at the possible causes or errors you can encounter when Amazon Prime is not working with your VPN, and how to resolve these issues.

 1. Preliminary checks

 - Ensure you’re not connected to another VPN before you proceed to the next solutions, so you may want to close any other VPN programs you have running before using your Amazon Prime VPN.